The Best Gaming Monitors 2019 (Budget, 144Hz, 4K, G-Sync and FreeSync)

 - Only has tilt adjustment

-The BenQ RL2455 is still a good monitor for the PS4 and Xbox One but its an equally good budget monitor for PC gaming also.
+The BenQ RL2455 is a good monitor for console gaming but it's an equally good budget monitor for the PC also.

 The monitor has a 1080p resolution with a 24-inch screen.
-You may think that 24-inches is small, but it’s still the sweet spot for 1080p monitors.
-This is also a TN panel with a 1ms response time, which is always a preferred feature for competitive players.
+You may think that 24-inches is small, but it’s still the sweet spot for 1080p gaming monitors.
+This one features a TN panel with a 1ms response time, which is always a preferred feature for competitive players.

 Gaming for long hours won’t be an issue as well because this supports Eye Care technology, which removes flickers and reduces the low blue light to reduce eye strain and fatigue.